 Many writers wonder if pursuing an Master’s in Fine Arts in Creative Writing is worthwhile.

-For many, it could mean finally workshopping a manuscript in an academic setting, networking with faculty and staff or just kickstarting the manuscript in the first place.
+For some writers, it could mean finally workshopping a manuscript in an academic setting, networking with faculty and staff or just kickstarting the manuscript in the first place.

-To gain some better insight, I asked some published writers to weigh in, including those outside of the traditional creative writing realms.
+To gain some insight, I asked a few published writers to weigh in, including those outside of the traditional creative writing realms.

 1. Identify your end goal

 To pursue her goal of publishing a novel, immerse herself into literary culture, and satisfy a crossroads moment of her life, Jordan Rosenfield decided to apply for MFA programs.
-Now, as a MFA graduate, she’s a freelance writer and an author of seven books.
+Now, as a MFA graduate, she’s a freelance writer and an author of a handful of books.

 Heather Meyer, a comedy writer and playwright, decided a low-residency MFA would broaden her network and increase her skill set while still working in theatre.

-“The low-res allowed me to that without having to move or quit gigs I really love,” Meyer says.
+“The low-res allowed me to that without having to move or quit gigs I really love,” Meyer said.
 “That’s what this program trained me to do: to live and work as a writer.”

 2. Think about the way you already write